nimh-sfim/rtPupilPhase/README.md

 When running the task, most screens are advanced by pressing the space bar to continue.
 The only exception to this is the `Waiting to start` screen, which will only advance by pressing the `5` or `t` key.
 You can quit the task at any time by pressing `p` or the `escape` key.
 If the task refuses to quit, you can force quit by using the keystroke combination `option + command + escape`.

+#### PsychoPy GUI

+For the easiest use and most flexibility, we recommend running the fixation experiment from the command line.
+However, we have also provided two options to implement the rtPupilPhase algorithm in the PsychoPy GUI.

+First, you can run the real-time script (i.e. `rtPupilPhase.py`) directly from the PsychoPy GUI.
+If you prefer this method and wish to change the real-time parameters, you can directly change the inputs to the `main` function at the end of the `rtPupilPhase.py` script.

+We have additionally provided a Builder implementation of the fixation task (`rtPupilPhase_builder.psyexp`).
+This basic code includes setup for the EyeLink eye-tracker and a basic fixation task set up with the default parameters from Kronemer et al., 2024.
+To change the `rtPupilPhase` algorithm parameters, please edit the code in the `Before Experiment` tab of the `StimulusDecider` code block in the `fixation_routine` routine.
+A basic loop for a block structure is provided; you can edit this in `BlockData.csv`.
+We hope that providing a Builder example will lower the barrier to entry for users who have less experience writing PsychoPy code from scratch so that rtPupilPhase can be used in new, exciting kinds of tasks.

 ### Simulations